 For more information and resources related to this topic, you can visit FindLaw's section on Copyrights.

-What is a Copyright?
+What Is a Copyright?
+An Overview

-For example, the copyrighted "Superman" comic books may not be reproduced and distributed for sale without authorization from the copyright owner.
-The copyright also prohibits others from creating similar works involving the Superman character.
+Copyright law only covers the particular form or manner in which information or ideas have been manifested, known as the "form of material expression."
+The law does not cover the actual ideas, concepts, facts, or techniques contained in the copyright work.
+For example, the Superman comic books are copyrighted, which means that they cannot be reproduced and distributed for sale without authorization from the copyright owner.
+The copyright also prohibits anyone else from creating similar works involving the Superman character present in the comic books.
 However, the copyright does not prohibit anyone from creating a work about a super-human character in general.

 Keep in mind that things not covered by copyright law may be covered under other forms of intellectual property.
 For instance: ideas, procedures, methods, systems, and processes are not covered by copyrights, but they can be protected under patent law.
 Similarly, titles, names, slogans, and symbols cannot be copyrighted, but can be trademarked.

 Learn About Your Copyright Protections: Speak With an Attorney